 “Really?
 How do you do that?”

-He explained in detail how to strip down the engine of a car.
-My knowledge of the infernal confusion engine is zero.
-My interest is less.
-His enthusiasm caught me and carried me along.
-Pure genius.
-A few weeks later he walked out of school for the last time.
-Someone had called him ‘pathetic’.
-Again.
-The last straw.
+My knowledge of the infernal confusion engine is zero, and my interest even less.
+Nevertheless, he was able to explain in detail how to dismantle the engine of a car, and to hold my attention while he did so.
+His enthusiasm caught me up and carried me along.
+I could almost picture it all in my mind’s eye.
+It was pure genius.
+Yet a few weeks later he walked out of school for the last time.
+A stressed out teacher had called him ‘pathetic’, and it had proved the last straw.
 We found him a placement with a local mechanic.
-His boss told me a few weeks later he was the most naturally-talented apprentice he’d ever had.
+A few weeks later, his boss told me he was the most naturally-talented apprentice mechanic he’d come across in twenty years.

 I’m a lost cause.
-An idealist.
-An ageing hippie.
-I cling to the outdated principle that human potential matters more than money.
-The wild belief that education should enable children to develop that potential.
-Not squash them into boxes.
-Line them up with arbitrary economic expectations.
-I suspect a lot of teachers feel the same.
-Why else would you go into teaching?
-I have this revolutionary belief that you and I are more than units of production.
-That we’re here to explore.
-To learn.
-To develop our gifts and abilities.
-To value ourselves and others.
-Not to spend our lives striving to be what someone else expects.
-I know.
-Told you I was a hopeless case.
+I’m an idealist, an ageing hippie.
+I cling stubbornly to the outdated principle that human beings matter more than money.
+I still hold the wild belief that education should enable human beings to develop their individual potential, rather than squashing them into boxes.
+I have this revolutionary idea that you and I are more than economic units, that we’re here to explore, to discover, to develop our gifts and abilities, to value ourselves and other people, and to care for this amazing planet we live on.
+I don’t any of us were born to spend our lives striving to be what someone else wants us to be.
+I told you I was a hopeless case.

-In another life I told frustrated students the problem wasn’t them.
+In that past life of mine, I sometimes used to tell frustrated students the problem wasn’t them.
 It was the system.

-“If education was about artistic talent I’d have special needs,” I said.
+“If school was all about artistic talent I’d have special needs,” I used to say.

-But given the right environment, even I can draw a feather…
+But given the right conditions, even I can draw a feather…